Who is the greatest writer of all time?

 And it's all because the top performers in these areas use deliberate practice.

-Pioneered by psychologist/guy awesome Swedish guy, K. Anders Ericsson, deliberate practice is fundamentally different from what we think of as normal practice.
+Pioneered by psychologist/awesome Swedish guy with a beard, K. Anders Ericsson, deliberate practice is different from what we think of as normal practice.
 It involves specific steps instead of just doing the same thing over and over again.
 This is the kind of practice that does make perfect.

-Deliberate practice involves a breakdown of the skills that lead to expertise, working on these and only these at the very edge of your ability, and then receiving feedback in the form of audience reaction or coaching.
+Deliberate practice involves breaking down skills that lead to expertise, working on these and only these at the edge of your ability, and then receiving feedback in the form of audience reaction or coaching.